Skip to main content

 Tutoring

 Tutoring at Saint Louis University follows a cross-level peer tutoring model where the tutor, identified by their level of achievement from taking a particular course, is a SLU student who works with peers who have yet to complete the same course.
-Tutoring sessions are typically offered as one-on-one sessions but in some cases may be offered in small groups.
+Tutoring is typically offered as a one-on-one session, but in some cases may be offered in small groups.

 Tutoring Courses Offered